 Toddler Development in the Me Do It Phase

-Your baby was completely dependent on you for the first year of his life.
-Now he's a bustling whirlwind of energy, intent on taking care of himself - and don't get in his way.
-You probably feel a sense of pride and excitement at your child's new growth.
+Your baby was completely dependent on you for the first year of their life.
+Now they are a bustling whirlwind of energy, intent on taking care of themselves - and don’t get in their way.
+You probably feel a sense of pride and excitement at your child’s new growth.
 You might feel sadness that the baby period is over.
-And then there's the inevitable tug-of-war as your expectations clash with your toddler's newfound desire for freedom.
+And then there’s the inevitable tug-of-war as your expectations clash with your toddler’s newfound desire for freedom.

 Tips for Encouraging Toddler Development

 • Offer reasonable choices when possible.
-For example, your toddler can't wear shorts when it's snowing outside no matter how much he pleads.
-Instead, offer two acceptable alternatives, e.g., "You can wear the green shirt or the blue shirt."
-This strategy allows you to set appropriate limits, while acknowledging your child's need to "do it myself."
+Giving your toddler choices helps them feel more empowered and fosters independence.
+Offer two age-appropriate and acceptable alternatives, e.g., “You can wear the green shirt or the blue shirt,” or, “Would you like to build a block tower or read a book?
+This strategy allows you to set appropriate limits, while acknowledging your child’s need to “do it myself”.

 • Make your home toddler-friendly.
-Keep plastic cups and bowls or pots and pans in a low cupboard within your child's reach.
-Buy simple knit pants with an elastic waistband instead of snaps and buttons.
+A toddler-friendly environment encourages exploration and safety; two things that are quite important for the developing toddler.
+Keep plastic cups and bowls in a low cupboard within your child’s reach so they can serve themselves a snack.
+Buy simple knit pants with an elastic waistband instead of snaps and buttons so they can more easily dress themselves.
 Place sturdy stools in the bathroom.
-These small gestures help your toddler become more independent while ensuring safety.
+Arrange items of interest and favorite toys on low, open shelving.
+These small gestures allow your toddler to navigate their space safely and more independently, which is so important for their growing sense of autonomy.

 • Add "toddler time" to your daily routine.
-Toddlers are notorious dawdlers and can wreak havoc on your well-planned schedule.
-Build some extra time into your routine to allow for your toddler's burgeoning independence.
-You'll feel more patient and your toddler will feel more in control.
+Build some extra time into your routine to allow for your toddler’s burgeoning independence.
+Lean into what you know your child needs; you’ll feel more patient and your toddler will feel more in control.

 Your child will continue to navigate between independence and the need for parental security throughout childhood and even into young adulthood.
 This struggle is normal, healthy, and completely necessary for children to become strong, self-sufficient adults.
 Your role as a parent is to lead through example and gentle direction, while fostering and maintaining a warm, trusting relationship.